ravi-singh-100/HacktoberFest_WEB/README.md

 2. DSA problem-solution would not be accepted.

-//Join our Discord <a href = "https://discord.gg/EvXkeJmt" >server</a> for more information.

 Do drop a follow if you like my work 😀

 ## On participating in hacktober fest and being in the first `4` contributors to open pull requests, you get:
 - Either a tree planted in your name